 The troglodytes that make news placement decisions at News Corp tabloids accidentally stumbled on a good thing this week: they opened up an honest discourse on Australian history.
 That certainly wasn’t the intention when the Daily Telegraph and others decided on Wednesday it was time to party like it was 1999 and re-open the culture wars.
 As Waleed Aly said the Tele’s front page was a longstanding part of the lies Australia tells itself about its history.

 Ignorance of that knowledge might have been acceptable 50 years ago when the Indigenous experience was still written out of Australian history.
 For almost a century, the established story had been of a peaceful settlement of an empty continent.
-The original settler stories were bowdlerised of all their resistance, violence and guns leaving heroic settlers whose only enemy was the land itself which they “tamed”.
-Anthropologist Bill Stanner was among the first to question this narrative in his 1968 Boyer Lectures where he questioned the Great Australian Silence about its Indigenous history.
+The original settler stories were bowdlerised of all resistance, violence and guns leaving heroic settlers whose only enemy was the land itself which they “tamed”.
+Anthropologist Bill Stanner was among the first to question this narrative in his 1968 Boyer Lectures noting the Great Australian Silence about its Indigenous history.
 It was a structural matter, according to Stanner.
 “A view from a window which has been carefully placed to exclude a whole quadrant of the landscape,” he said.
 “What may have begun as a simple forgetting of other possible views turned under habit and over time into something like a cult of forgetfulness practised on a national scale.”

 The political history wars gradually disappeared with the exit of Howard in 2007.
 Kevin Rudd was no Keating and his famous 2008 apology steered clear of an outright admission of invasion and war.
 But he gave no momentum to the culture war.
 Even with the return of Tony Abbott in 2013 it never re-gained traction.
-Abbott had a muddled view of history, his love of British culture occasionally getting him in trouble when it clashed with his obvious interest and empathy in Indigenous affairs.
+Abbott had a muddled view of history, his love of British culture occasionally getting him in trouble when it clashed with his interest and empathy in Indigenous affairs.
 But politically it has not been an issue.
 Quietly in the background, historians go on with their research gathering overwhelming evidence.
-The university guidelines so derided by the Murdoch papers are merely an attempt to bring the language up to date.
+The university guidelines so derided by the Murdoch papers are an attempt to bring the language up to date.
 Murdoch will be dead sometime in the next 20 years and the influence of his rags will die with him.
 But the story of Indigenous Australia is only getting stronger.
 Like a stone in a shoe it will continue to nag Australia until it deals with the problem as an adult nation: with a foundation treaty between the federal government and its Indigenous people acknowledging 130 years of invasion and war, and another century of dealing with its painful aftermath.